togglebyte/anathema-guide/src/components.md

 <div class="warning">
 <h4>Important note about state values</h4>

-When assigning a new value to a state, do not create a new instance of Value<T>.
+When assigning a new value to a state, do <strong>not</strong> create a new instance of Value<T>.

 This is bad: